jdmartin86/2019_jdmartin86_webpage/index.md

 I believe the Reinforcement Learning paradigm provides a good framework from which many of these questions can be studied.
 In my career, I hope to address some of RL's fundamental limitations by expanding its scope to new settings and larger, more complex tasks.
 Specifically, I would like to understand what logic underlies reliable generalization between different but related tasks, in tasks that evolve slowly over time, in tasks that continue indefinitely, and in tasks which can only be attempted a few times, maybe even once.
 How can multiple agents learn in harmony or in competition?
 I'm motivated and inspired by the work of my peers in optimization, statistical machine learning, cognitive science, and mathematical psychology.
 Though I wouldn't claim RL is the only way to study decision making, I do believe that advances in RL will lead to more powerful AI systems and better theoretical paradigms from which others can understand human cognition.

 # News
 * **October 22, 2019:** I'm giving a talk at [DeepMind](http://deepmind.com), Edmonton about how RL agents can benefit from organizing their experience into contexts.

 * **October 7, 2019:** Two of my projects will appear as NeurIPS workshop papers this year.
   * [Saftey and Robust Decison Making Workshop](https://sites.google.com/view/neurips19-safe-robust-workshop#h.p_iF36C6BL_elR): Stochastically Dominant Distributional Reinforcement Learning, **John D. Martin**,  Michal Lyskawinski, Xiaohu Li, Brendan Englot.
   * [Biological and Artifical RL Workshop](https://sites.google.com/view/biologicalandartificialrl): Memento: Further Progress through Forgetting, William Fedus, Dibya Gosh, **John D. Martin**, Marc G. Bellemare, Hugo Larochelle, Yoshua Bengio.

-* **August 30, 2019:** I'm giving a talk at [Google Robotics](https://ai.google/research/teams/brain/robotics/) in New York City on exploiting transition invariance for efficient Reinforcement Learning in multi-stage tasks.
+* **August 30, 2019:** I'm giving a talk at [Google Robotics](https://ai.google/research/teams/brain/robotics/) in New York City on exploiting transition invariance for efficient Reinforcement Learning in multi-stage settings.

 * **March 14, 2019:** I'm excited to announce that I will be working at [Google Brain](https://ai.google/research/teams/brain) in Montréal, Canada, as a research intern with Marc G. Bellemare's group.
 There I will study methods for continual reinforcement learning in deep neural networks, focusing on settings with non-stationary data.